cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 ### Policies

 #### MS.SHAREPOINT.2.1v1
-File and folder default sharing scope SHALL be set to Specific people (only the people the user specifies).
+File and folder default sharing scope SHALL be set to "Specific people (only the people the user specifies)".

 <!--Policy: MS.SHAREPOINT.2.1v1; Criticality: SHALL -->
 - _Rationale:_ By making the default sharing the most restrictive, administrators prevent accidentally sharing information too broadly.